 3. Activate workflow

-Once all your changes are saved and you’re ready for your workflow to go live and begin performing the actions you set out, you’ll want to navigate to the top of your workflow and toggle the button to "On" to activate your workflow.
+Once all your changes are saved and you’re ready for your workflow to go live and begin performing the actions you set out, you’ll want to navigate to the top of your workflow and click Review.
+Review your workflow settings, then click Activate.
 When you have successfully done this, it will tell you that your workflow is active.

 For even more information on using HubSpot workflows with your Salesforce integration, check out this article from our Workflows user guide.